stakater/til/mongodb/mongodb-deployment-kubernetes-using-statefulsets-using-helm-chart.md

 ### Scaling

-* Scaling statefulsets will increase the number of volumes but scaling down will not delete the volumes because it requires the users to copy the data and delete the volumes manually.
+* Scaling statefulsets will increase the number of pvc but scaling down will not delete the pvc because it requires the users to copy the data and delete the pvc manually.

 * To check whether configuration have been initialized successfully use the command given below on each pod: